ibexa/documentation-developer/docs/guide/search/criteria_reference/useremail_criterion.md

 - `value` - string(s) representing the User email(s).
 - `operator` - operator constant (IN, EQ, LIKE).

-## Limitations

-The `UserEmail` Criterion is not available in Elastic search engine.

 ## Example

 ``` php